tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The ValidationMethod in FFDQ is a DQ Solutions level concept describing the relationship between a specification (technical description of a test) and a criterion in the context of resource type (SingleRecord or MultiRecord) and associated information elements.'
+'The ValidationMethod in bdqffdq is a data quality Solutions level concept describing the relationship between a Specification (technical description of a test) and a Validation (a Criterion in the context of resource type (SingleRecord or MultiRecord) and associated information elements).

+VM(va) = {s | s ⊂ S ⋀ va ∈ VA}'

 ********************